Principles of diversity, equality and inclusion in adult social care settings

 • 💡If asked about accessing support, structure your answer around three levels: organisational (policies, manager), local (advocacy services), and national (CQC, Skills for Care), ensuring you show a clear escalation route.

-• 💡Use specific examples from care settings to illustrate your points.
-For instance, when explaining person-centred care, describe how you would involve a resident with dementia in choosing their daily activities.
+• 💡Use specific examples from real care scenarios to illustrate your answers.
+For instance, when explaining person-centred care, describe how you would involve a person with dementia in choosing their daily activities, respecting their past preferences.

-• 💡Link your answers to relevant legislation and policies, such as the Care Act 2014 or the Mental Capacity Act 2005.
+• 💡Always link your answers to relevant legislation and frameworks, such as the Care Act 2014, Mental Capacity Act 2005, or Health and Safety at Work Act 1974.
 This shows depth of understanding and application.

 Common Mistakes